Health Information and Tools > Patient Care Handouts > Tooth and Gum Pain in Children: Care Instructions

 • Rinse your child's mouth with warm salt water every 2 hours to help relieve pain and swelling.
 Older children (starting around age 8) can do this by themselves.
 Mix 1 teaspoon (5 mL) of salt in 1 cup (250 mL) of water.

 • Talk to your dentist about your child using special toothpaste for sensitive teeth.
-To reduce pain on contact with heat or cold or when brushing, have your child brush with this toothpaste regularly or rub a small amount of the paste on the sensitive area with a clean finger 2 or 3 times a day.
+To reduce pain on contact with heat or cold or when brushing, help your child brush with this toothpaste regularly or rub a small amount of the paste on the sensitive area with a clean finger 2 or 3 times a day.
 Floss gently between your child's teeth.

 When should you call for help?